WeblateOrg/weblate/docs/admin/projects.rst

 Adding new components
 ---------------------

-All translation components need to be available as Git repositories and are organized as project/component structure.
+All translation components need to be available as VCS repositories and are organized as project/component structure.

 Weblate supports wide range of translation formats supported by translate